-- Set a small skillet over medium heat and pour the millet in it.
+- Set a small skillet over medium heat and pour ½ cup millet in it.
 Allow it to toast, stirring frequently, until it has become lightly browned and is fragrant.
 Remove from the heat and set aside to cool.

-- Combine butter, honey, and tea in a small sauce pan and set over medium heat until the butter is just melted.
-Whisk together and set aside.
+- Combine ¼ cup butter, ⅓ cup honey, and tea from two Earl Grey tea bags in a small sauce pan.
+Set over medium heat until the butter is just melted.
+Whisk together and set aside to cool slightly.

-- In a medium bowl mix yoghurt, egg, orange juice, and orange zest together.
-Add the slightly cooled butter mixture and whisk well to combine everything.
+- Add the slightly cooled butter mixture and whisk well to combine everything.

 - Bake for 20 - 25 minutes.
 Muffins should be puffed up and golden.
 Pop out of the tins and cool resting on their sides.